REWARD OFFERED: 'World War II' Robber Hits Two NJ Banks, Flees On Motorcycle

 This came after a teller at the TD Bank branch on Nassau Street in Princeton locked the cash drawers and fled when she saw him coming shortly before 3:30 p.m.
 July 6, the bureau said Friday.

-The bandit, who stands between 5'4" to 5'6" tall, tried jumping the counter but couldn't.
+The bandit, who stands between 5'4" and 5'6" tall, tried jumping the counter but couldn't.
 He ended up leaving empty-handed.

 In both instances, he was wearing olive-drab military-style clothing a World War II-styled gas mask, and a German-style military helmet known as the Stahlhelm, along with a black shirt and black sneakers, the FBI said.